Samroy675/FNFTraining/README.md

 # Hackathon-For-CSharp-Core-
-Here by I have attached two program files which contains the solution of the given Hackathon Questions
+Here by I have attached two folders which contains the solution of the given Hackathon Questions and the weekly assignments.